 Many become so preoccupied with future apocalyptic doom that they are no earthly good.
 They swallow the pill of “Left Behind” theology and yield to the power of fear-peddling religious charlatans.
 This is not to say that a fuller revelation of the Kingdom will not be realized in the future.
 However, as the Body of Christ, we need to be fully participating in the Kingdom as a current reality.

-We are the “called out ones”—set apart for the purposes of the King.
-As the ἐκκλησία, we have been personally invited by the King Himself to participate in the advancement of the Kingdom.
-God doesn’t need us to advance His Kingdom in the world, nonetheless, He invites us to participate.
+We are the called out ones—set apart for the purposes of the King.
+As the ἐκκλησία, we have been personally invited by the King to participate in the advancement of His Kingdom.
+God doesn’t need us to advance His Kingdom in the world.
+Nonetheless, He invites us to participate.

-Like John the Baptist, we are the bearers of God’s “good news.”
-The εὐαγγέλιον—the gospel—is the proclamation of the arrival of God’s Kingdom in the form of a Person.
-The world is fallen, humanity is broken, and the gospel is God’s plan of redemption for all that is lost.
+We are the bearers of the good news—the εὐαγγέλιον.
+The Gospel is the proclamation of the arrival of God’s Kingdom in the form of a Person.
+The world is fallen, humanity is broken, and the Gospel is God’s plan of redemption for all that is lost.

 We have been entrusted with proclaiming the good news about Jesus—invited to participate in sharing the “power of God unto salvation” (Rom.
 1:16).
 As subjects of the King, we are commissioned to take part in His campaign to make all things new.
 It is a great privilege, yet also a great responsibility.